 3. Peek into the Past

 If history sparks your interest, Sonoma County is the place to be.
-Explore exhibitions highlighting the North Bay region's rich and colorful past at the History Museum of Sonoma County, located in the historic 1910 Post Office building in downtown Santa Rosa.
-Sebastopol's beautifully restored Mission-style railroad depot (built in 1917) now houses the West County Museum, which focuses on western Sonoma County history.
-Authentic railroads cars form part of the Sonoma Valley Historical Society's Depot Park Museum; the Windsor Historical Society operates a museum in the Humbee House Museum, a 1930s Spanish-style home; you can stroll through Victorian rooms in the Gould-Shaw House Museum, part of the History Center operated by the Cloverdale Historical Society; and the Russian River Historical Society recently set up shop in the newly restored Guerneville Bank Club.
+Explore exhibitions highlighting the North Bay region’s rich and colorful past at the Museum of Sonoma County; the history section is located in the historic 1910 Post Office building in downtown Santa Rosa.
+Sebastopol’s beautifully restored Mission-style railroad depot (built in 1917) now houses the West County Museum, which focuses on western Sonoma County history.
+Authentic railroads cars form part of the Sonoma Valley Historical Society’s Depot Park Museum; the Windsor Historical Society operates a museum in the Hembree House Museum, a 1930s Spanish-style home; you can stroll through Victorian rooms in the Gould-Shaw House Museum, part of the History Center operated by the Cloverdale Historical Society; and the Russian River Historical Society hosts a historical display in the newly restored Guerneville Bank Club.

 4. Sip Various Brews

-We're not just about the wine.
+We’re not just about the wine.
 Craft beverages of all types flourish in Sonoma County, which boasts nearly two dozen operating breweries, more than half a dozen cider producers, and slightly more than a dozen distilleries.
-Use the Sonoma County Beer, Cider, and Spirits Map to pick your destinations.
-Or, if you don't want to take the do-it-yourself approach, both Brew Brothers Brewery Tours and North Bay Brewery Tours offer fun, entertaining, and educational visits to Sonoma County breweries and distilleries.
+Use the Sonoma County Craft Beverage Map to pick your destinations.

 5. Dine on Farm-Fresh Goodness

-From down-home cooking to signature California Wine Country fare, you're sure to find what you want in Sonoma County's more than 600 restaurants.
+From down-home cooking to signature California Wine Country fare, you’re sure to find what you want in Sonoma County’s more than 600 restaurants.
 Wine Country chefs typically use locally-produced meat, fish, cheese, fresh produce (often organically grown), olive oil, wine, beer, and other local products to create their delicious dishes.
-Read about the Best Restaurants in Sonoma County, narrow your focus to Top Romantic Restaurants in Sonoma County, find out which ones have earned a Michelin Star, or search our list of all Sonoma County Restaurants to find your newest favorite.
+Read about the Best Restaurants in Sonoma County, narrow your focus to Top Romantic Restaurants in Sonoma County, or search our list of all Sonoma County Restaurants to find your newest favorite.

 Not all the action is outdoors.
-Test your climbing skills on extensive top rope, lead, and bouldering terrain for all strength and skill levels with a day pass at Vertex Climbing Center in Santa Rosa.
-Step into a real-life video game in a state-of-the-art, multi-story facility at Laser Tag of Santa Rosa.
-Race around the track in high-speed electric karts at Driven Raceway, in Rohnert Park.
-Strap on skates or blades and glide away at Cal Skate Roller Blading and Skating Center in Rohnert Park.
+In Santa Rosa, test your climbing skills on extensive top rope, lead, and bouldering terrain for all strength and skill levels with a day pass at Vertex Climbing Center or check out the trampoline park, arcade games, laser tag, upscale bowling lounge, 7D interactive theater ride, and more at Epicenter, an all-in-one destination for sports, fitness, and entertainment.
+In Rohnert Park, race around the track in high-speed electric karts at Driven Raceway, strap on skates or blades and glide away at Cal Skate, or bounce the day away at Rebounderz Rohnert Park, with 75 interconnected trampoline beds, a Ninja warrior course, arcade games, and more.

 7. Let the Music Take You Away

 In addition to any number of local pubs, clubs, and community stages that feature musical performances of all types, Sonoma County boasts two outstanding concert venues.
-The Green Music Center at Sonoma State University in Rohnert Park presents a varied musical schedule in its 1,400-seat Weill Concert hall, modeled after Seiji Ozawa Hall at Tanglewood, and its 240-seat, cathedral-like Schroeder Hall, with a 1,248-pipe organ in the balcony.
+The Green Music Center at Sonoma State University in Rohnert Park presents a varied musical schedule in its 1,400-seat Weill Concert hall and its 240-seat, cathedral-like Schroeder Hall.
 Or enjoy an eclectic mix of music, theater, dance, comedy, lectures, and family shows in the recently remodeled Luther Burbank Center for the Arts in Santa Rosa.
 For even more options, check our Performing Arts listings and our Calendar of Events.

 8. Understand Wine History Through Tools

 Tools handcrafted more than a century ago are the stars of a theatrical show with lights, movement, and narration in the Wine Tool Museum at Buena Vista Winery in Sonoma.
-The history of winemaking unfolds through an examination of long-handled cutters that resemble medieval battle axes to plow blades, pruning knives, shears, and picking boxes and baskets.
+The history of winemaking unfolds through a collection ranging from long-handled cutters that resemble medieval battle axes to plow blades, pruning knives, shears, and picking boxes and baskets.
 Museum tours are offered daily by appointment, and typically include tasting a flight of current release wines, although museum-only tours are available.

 9. Nibble Something Sweet

-From the Costeaux French Bakery, which has been a Healdsburg tradition since 1932, to Raymond's Bakery tucked away under majestic old growth redwoods in Cazadero, to both Asian and Western baked goods at East Wind Bakery in Santa Rosa, Sonoma County offers an amazing number of opportunities to sip your coffee or tea and nibble on delicious baked goods.
+From the Costeaux French Bakery, which has been a Healdsburg tradition since 1932, to Raymond’s Bakery tucked away under majestic old growth redwoods in Cazadero, to Wild Flour Bread drawing fans of its brick oven delights to tiny Freestone near the coast, Sonoma County offers an amazing number of opportunities to sip your coffee or tea and nibble on delicious baked goods.
 And those three bakeries are just the start.
-Read our picks for the Best Bakeries and Patisseries in Sonoma County, or check our listings of all Sonoma County Bakeries.
+Read our picks for the Delicious Bakeries and Patisseries in Sonoma County, or check our listings of Sonoma County Restaurants and click on Bakery.

 10. Relax and Indulge at a Spa